Ryan Jeffers Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks eighth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks fifth in the league.

-- The Red Sox's 5.07 team ERA ranks 24th among all MLB pitching staffs.
+- The Red Sox's 4.92 team ERA ranks 22nd among all league pitching staffs.

-- The Red Sox surrender the fourth-most home runs in baseball (24 total, 1.4 per game).
+- The Red Sox rank 24th in baseball in home runs surrendered (25 total, 1.4 per game).

-- Sale gets the start for the Red Sox, his fourth of the season.
-He is 1-1 with an 11.25 ERA and 19 strikeouts in 12 2/3 innings pitched.
+- The Red Sox are sending Kluber (0-3) to the mound to make his fourth start of the season.
+He is 0-3 with a 6.92 ERA and 13 strikeouts through 13 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Monday -- the lefty threw 2/3 innings against the Los Angeles Angels while surrendering hits.
+- His last time out came in relief on Tuesday when the righty threw 2/3 innings against the Minnesota Twins while allowing hits.

+- The 37-year-old has put up a 6.92 ERA and 9 strikeouts per nine innings across three games this season, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.